LouisJackman/language-x/CONTRIBUTING.md

 ## Rust Versions

-Assume that Sylan will run on the latest _stable_ Rust unless there is a good reason to suggest otherwise.
+Assume that Sylan will run on the latest _stable_ Rust, specifically the version number specified in the `rust` field within `Cargo.toml`.

 ## Formatting